This article comes to us from Lou Ming, who is expanding here upon ideas he debuted in the Twin Peaks subreddit. His bio follows the article.

 This relationship is further emphasized by the appearance of The Experiment, echoing the Experiment Model released by the coupling of Sam and Tracey.
 We see the orgasmic vomit resulting from the atomic test.
 From the “mouth” of The Experiment comes a mass of eggs/seeds, and the orb of BOB unleashed upon the world.

-Not to put too fine a point on it, but the “orgasm” of the atomic bomb (with the Earth as the passive positioned male and the “other world” in the female, aggressive “Mother” position that ultimately births monsters) is specifically described in the meeting above the convenience store in Fire Walk With Me.
+Not to put too fine a point on it, but the “climax” of the atomic bomb (with the Earth as the passive positioned male and the “other world” in the female, aggressive “Mother” position that ultimately births monsters) is specifically described in the meeting above the convenience store in Fire Walk With Me.

 Mother is Coming.